What is Good Upload Speed For Streaming? (2026 Guide)

 Considering these recommendations, streaming at 720p and 30 fps would require uploading up to 4,160 kilobits, or 4.16 Mbps, of data per second.
 Thus, you might assume that an upload speed of approximately 4 Mbps would suffice.

 However, it’s essential to account for fluctuations in upload speeds.
-To ensure a smoother streaming experience, it’s advisable to have a buffer of around 35% to 40%.
+To ensure a smoother streaming experience, it’s advisable to have a buffer of around a significant share to a significant share.
 This would bring the recommended upload rate to approximately 5,700 kilobits per second, or 5.7 Mbps.
 Nonetheless, if you have a stable internet connection, you may not require a buffer.
 Remember, both upload speed and connection stability are crucial for successful streaming.

 It’s worth noting that the upload bandwidth declared by your internet service provider (ISP) might differ from the actual upload speed you can achieve with your connection.
 Therefore, it’s always recommended to test your upload speed using online speed tests.
 To stream 720p video at 30 fps, the upload speed obtained from such tests should be up to 5.7 Mbps.